 1. TripAdvisor received 66 million review submissions in 2018

-In total, TripAdvisor received over 155 million content submissions between January 1 and December 31 of 2018, of which 66 million were reviews.
+In total, they received over 155 million content submissions between January 1 and December 31 of 2018, of which 66 million were reviews.
 The rest included management responses and forum posts.

 2. The average rating submitted by reviewers for businesses and locations listed on TripAdvisor was 4.22 out of 5.